iceflyer3/angular-overlay-manager/angular-overlay-manager/README.md

 ### Listening to the overlay close event
 If you wish to know when the overlay has closed the library exposes an `onClose` event that you may listen for.

-Calls to `open(...)` on the overlay service will return an `AomOverlayRef` instance which exposes an `onClose()` function that returns an observable that you may subscribe to.
+Calls to `open(...)` on the overlay service will return an `AomOverlayRef` instance which exposes an `onClose()` function that returns a Promise that you may use to be notified of when the overlay has closed.

 ```typescript